Affiliate links on Android Authority may earn us a commission. Learn more.

 - Software: Finally, look, feel, comfort, and functionality are all top priorities but don’t forget to look for timely software updates.
 Some brands are better than others at keeping devices fresh.

 The best smartwatches for women

-- The Apple Watch Series 6 is the best smartwatch for women is the Apple Watch Series 9.
-You need an iPhone to use one, so if you’re an Android user, you’ll need to look elsewhere.
+- Apple Watch Series 9: The best smartwatch for women is the Apple Watch Series 9.
+You need an iPhone to use it, so if you’re an Android user, you’ll have to look elsewhere.

-- The Fitbit Versa 3 is the best alternative to the Sense.
-The two are similar in design, but the Versa 3 drops a few sensors in favor of a lower price tag.
+- Fitbit Versa 3: The Versa 3 is the best value pick from Fitbit.
+Though technically not as feature-packed as the Sense lineup, the Versa 3 drops a few sensors in favor of a lower price tag.

-- The Garmin Venu is the best Garmin smartwatch for women.
+- Garmin Venu 3: The best Garmin smartwatch for women is the Venu 3.
 It’s one of the best multisport tracking watches available right now and Garmin’s best smartwatch yet.

-- The Fitbit Charge 4 is the best fitness tracker for women.
-It offers a full fitness tracking feature set and packs a customizable and compact design.
+- Fitbit Charge 5: The Fitbit Charge 5 is the best fitness tracker for women.
+It offers a full fitness tracking feature set and compact design.